 Nadine suggests we go to the top of the hill as the Gemsbok will be coming out on a flat just over the hill where we can get a good look.
-The shot might have some distance but will have lots of time for a calm, well-placed shot.
+The shot might have some distance but lots of time for a calm, well-placed shot.
 Off we go and stop at the top of the about 200 yds from the edge looking over the flat.
 Exit the Bakkie and grab the sticks.
-We don’t make 10 ft, and here comes Gemsbok on top of the hill.
+We don’t make 10 ft, and the Gemsbok is on top of the hill.

 About 180yds but is in a group of 4 or 5.
 I am waiting for a clear shot.
 Finally, clear and broadside.
 One-shot.
 Solid hit.
 It makes a small circle and is broadside again.
 Nadine says shoot again at the same time, and my gun goes off.
 Drops right there.

-I always get an adrenaline rush after shooting an animal and would quit if I didn’t, but I hadn’t had the shakes since I was 25 yrs old.
-I look over at Nadine; she is shaking as badly as I. Call is trying to film it too.
+I always get an adrenaline rush after shooting an animal and would quit if I didn’t, but I hadn’t had the shakes since I was 25.
+I look over at Nadine; she is shaking as badly as I am.
+Call is trying to film it too.
 We all start laughing at each other.
 Call says Uncle Graham, and I didn’t think you ever got that excited.
 After 10 mins of calming down, we go over to see our trophy.
 42″ Bull and not as old as we thought.
 He was well into his prime but not old and in great shape.